Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Remarks on the unexpected absence of incomplete fusion

-In some of the comprehensive measurements, contrary to the well-established onset of ICF at E/A $\geq$ 10 MeV \cite{arnell1983incomplete}, a significant fraction of ICF has been reported at energies slightly above the Coulomb barrier \cite{bindu2923,mukherjee2006incomplete,yadav2017systematic,sharma2014influence,kumar2018sensitivity,DiGregorio,kumar2003complete,agarwal2022role,yadav2023understanding,sagwal2023unfolding, kamalkumar, gollan2021one,chakrabarty2000complete}.
-In the last few decades, extensive investigations have been carried out to elucidate the systematic behavior of low-energy ICF across a diverse spectrum of projectile-target pairings \cite{jha2020incomplete}.
-The ascertained trends indicate a noticeable dependency of ICF on the specific characteristics of the projectile, notably on its Q-$\alpha$ value ($^{12}$C, Q-$\alpha$ $\approx$ -7.37 MeV).
-Bindu $et$ $al$.\cite{bindu2923}, observed significant ICF for $^{12}$C+$^{103}$Rh system, Mukherjee $et$ $al$. for system $^{12}$C+$^{115}$In \cite{mukherjee2006incomplete}, and Digregorio $et$ $al$. for system $^{12}$C+$^{128}$Te \cite{DiGregorio} in the same mass region involving $^{12}$C projectile.
-Generally, with $\alpha$-cluster projectiles, e.g., $^{12}$C, $^{16}$O, $^{20}$Ne, etc., the ICF onsets at lower energies and competes with CF at higher incident energies.
-However, In the present case, it has been observed that the $\alpha$ emitting channels show no or a negligible contribution from the ICF, refer to Fig. \ref{fig:alpha-n channel}-\ref{fig:alpha-p2n channel}.
+In some of the recent investigations, contrary to the well-established onset of ICF at E/A $\geq$ 10 MeV \cite{arnell1983incomplete}, a significant fraction of ICF has been reported at energies as low as E/A $\leq$ 4-7 MeV and even at slightly above the Coulomb barrier \cite{bindu2923,mukherjee2006incomplete,yadav2017systematic,sharma2014influence,kumar2018sensitivity,DiGregorio,kumar2003complete,agarwal2022role,yadav2023understanding,sagwal2023unfolding, kamalkumar, gollan2021one,chakrabarty2000complete}.
+Moreover, Jha et al. \cite{jha2020incomplete} presented a systematic study of low-energy ICF across a diverse spectrum of projectile-target combinations.
+It has been reported that the ascertained trends indicate a noticeable dependency of ICF on the specific characteristics of the projectile, notably on its Q-$\alpha$ value ($^{12}$C, Q-$\alpha$ $\approx$ -7.37 MeV).
+Bindu $et$ $al$.\cite{bindu2923}, observed significant ICF for $^{12}$C+$^{103}$Rh system, Mukherjee $et$ $al$.\cite{mukherjee2006incomplete}, for $^{12}$C+$^{115}$In system, and Digregorio $et$ $al$.\cite{DiGregorio}, for $^{12}$C+$^{128}$Te in the same mass region involving $^{12}$C projectile.
+Generally, with $\alpha$-cluster structure projectiles, such as $^{12}$C, $^{16}$O, $^{20}$Ne, etc., the ICF onsets at lower energies and starts competing with CF as the energy increases.
+However, there appears to be no or negligible contribution from the ICF process in $^{12}$C+$^{118}$Sn system at the measured energies, unlike the established findings in $^{12}$C-induced reactions, refer to Fig. \ref{fig:alpha-n channel}-\ref{fig:alpha-p2n channel}.